whblondeau/gyre/finding_flotsam.md

 Afya Mankiller rose from the deck with a bound like a catapult releasing, howling a berserk shriek, the whirl of the scimitar no more silver than her mad molten eyes.
 The sailors flung themselves upon her.

 Against Afya, famous pirate of the bloody Brass Ocean, that sinewy growling rush seemed slow and cumbersome.
 She flowed around and through them, dancing, slicing, surefooted.
 Their blows missed.
 Hers did not.
 In moments, three Bhalong and one Antarctic sprawled on the rolling deck, dead or dying.
 Afya shook her head, mumbling through smashed lips, “What other bitches.”
-She spat, coughed, shook her bloodstreaked silvergreen mane, shouted, “What other bitches want to say I’m not the Captain?
+She spat, coughed, shook her bloodstreaked silvergreen mane, shouted, “<i>What other bitches</i> want to say I’m not the Captain?
 Come forth, as many of you as dare!
 Come forth, sadpuppies, and I’ll spill your guts until the honest crew can scarce walk the deck!”

 She was a terrible sight, tall, gaunt, brown and black, slashed with wounds, blood from a shrewd slash on her forehead leaking down into her eyes, gripping a blood-clotted sword that dripped on the deck.

 “Nay, Afya!” shouted Seiche Pikati.
 “I knew you, did I not?
 I knew you, and I will sail with you.
 I will sail with you, pirate or merchant!”
 The small scrawny woman whirled.
 “What say you, shipmates?”

-At first the Paritids, and then, by twos and threes, the entire surviving crew of Ragfin shouted their acclaim.
+At first the Paritids, and then, by twos and threes, the entire surviving crew of _Ragfin_ shouted their acclaim.
 Basilika, the ship’s Figurator, nodded, looking at Afya with dark, narrow eyes.

 Squallbone and a couple of others were hauling the ladder.
 Belladonna clung to the ladder’s ropes; below her Rahifa, much injured, plainly beyond moving anymore, had hooked her arm through the rungs; and below that, Skoan Usad.

 The rigging cat crawled up onto the gunwale, protesting in her thin voice.
 Then Rahifa was within reach, and Afya shouldered her way to gently lift the girl, taking care for the broken bones and torn skin, but also with some haste lest the Captain manage one more stroke with the dagger.

 Skoan Usad snarled, removed the dagger from her mouth, and chuckled.
 “You do not have my ship yet, Eastwind Shen.
 No—Afya, the name is.
 You shall fight me with your knife.”
 Her  face was gone in mad hatred.
 Her horrid knotted muscles swelled.
-Then she shouted, with that hoarse booming voice, “Crew Oath!
-Obey and take the castaways!”
+Then she shouted, with that hoarse booming voice, “<i>Crew Oath!</i> Obey and take the castaways!”

 The Oath had been considerably frayed by Tryggva’s night work on the Watch Hexmark, and Skoan Usad was hurt and hanging over the side, where her command could not be well heard.
 Nonetheless, so mighty was her Captain’s voice that the crew faltered and looked from side to side, not knowing what to do.
 Afya, holding Rahifa as gently as she could, was trapped.
 She surged back to get away from the rail—but then a huge grip fell upon her arms.
 The giant Bosun grinned down at her.

 Afya chose that moment to yield to Tryggva Steinlaugsdottir.
 Tryggva became aware behind Eastwind’s eyes.
 Tryggva felt Afya’s skill and ferocity leave her; but she knew what she had to do.
 She sang out, with a clear crisp voice, the Oration she had prepared in the watches of the night, while she labored over the Hexmark.
 It was not really a proper Oration—far too simple and brief.
 But this Oration served only a single purpose: to disrupt one particular influence.
-It was crafted solely to break the grip of the Ragfin’s Crew Oath.
+It was crafted solely to break the grip of the _Ragfin_’s Crew Oath.
 Tryggva cast it in one long compelling cry.

 The sailors, freed at last of the brutal hold of that Oath, seemed like women trying to recall a memory from long ago.
 But one terrible exception was the Bosun, who followed Skoan Usad, and worshipped Arusimaté, because she chose to.
 Her crushing grip on Tryggva’s arms relaxed not at all… and then Skoan Usad, bloody, grinning, a monster, heaved herself up to the rail, right in front of Tryggva.